Leokayasen/CI453_Project/README.md

 The `codebase-template` branch is for the UoB template.

-The `prototype` branch is for a concept model.
+The `prototype` branch is for a concept model that was made before the project began.

+As of 16/05/2025 the latest version(s) is in the `v0.9` branch.

 - - -
 ### Languages used: